Advanced Pharmacy Technician Roles: A Discussion with Program Director Stephanie O’Bryan

 O’Bryan said that the projected increase in the need for pharmacy technicians is no exaggeration.
 “Because there’s a national shortage of technicians right now, anywhere you go, you’re going to have a job, whether you’re looking at small towns or big towns,” O’Bryan said.
 “I get calls every week from pharmacies asking for students.
 Our students are coming out already having jobs.”

 Beyond the potential employment opportunities, there are some other changes to the role of pharmacy technician underway that make it an interesting time to join the field.

-While pharmacy technicians are usually associated with seeing to the administrative tasks within pharmacies, O’Bryan says that the role of pharmacy technician is “absolutely evolving,” and told us a few specific areas in which technicians—who are traditionally in the back seat—are being given the reigns.
+While pharmacy technicians are usually associated with seeing to the administrative tasks within pharmacies, O’Bryan says that the role of a pharmacy technician is “absolutely evolving,” and told us a few specific areas in which technicians—who are traditionally in the back seat—are being given the reins.

 In 2016, a group of pharmacy technicians legally administered immunizations for the first time in the U.S. at Albertsons and Safeway pharmacies in Idaho.
 “This was really huge for pharmacy technicians,” O’Bryan said, as this task is traditionally reserved for pharmacists.

 The Idaho Board of Pharmacy granted a waiver to Washington State University (WSU) to complete a study, which involved 30 pharmacy technicians in a vaccine administration training program.
 The results were very positive; all 29 pharmacy technicians that took the home study assessment passed with at least 70 percent competency on the first attempt.
 Participants also reported increased confidence with immunization skills.
 From December 2016 to May 2017, following the training, the technicians administered 953 immunizations with zero adverse events reported.